- A variety of circumstances may require you to search for a new oncologist, which is a doctor who specializes in treating cancer.

-- How easy is it to get an appointment or speak to the doctor?
+- How easy is it to get an appointment or speak with the doctor?

 - Who handles emergencies when the doctor is unavailable?

-You may be able to get some of this information from the source of your referral, or you may want to contact the doctor's office directly.
-You may also want to call a few oncologists to schedule a consultation to meet the doctor and the office staff.
+You may be able to get some of this information from the source of your referral, or you may choose to contact the doctor's office directly.
+In addition, consider calling a few oncologists to schedule a consultation to meet the doctor and the office staff.
 If you currently live too far away to meet in person, you may be able to talk with the doctor on the telephone.
-Keep in mind that you may be charged for the doctor's time and that the charge may not be covered by your health insurance.
+However, keep in mind that you may be charged for the doctor's time and that the charge may not be covered by your health insurance.

 All the information you gather will help you decide which doctor is right for you.
-Trust your instincts and remember that it may take time for you and your new oncologist to develop a comfortable relationship.
-Also remember that, if after some time you are not happy with your choice, you have the tools to switch to a different doctor.
+Trust your instincts.
+However, even if you feel you made the right decision, it may take time for you and your new oncologist to develop a comfortable relationship.
+Also remember that, if you are not happy with your choice after some time, you have the tools to switch to a different doctor.

-Once you have chosen a new oncologist, you will need to arrange to have your medical records transferred from your current doctor's office.
-Ask the office staff what procedures you need to follow.
+Once you have chosen a new oncologist, you will need to transfer your medical records from your current doctor's office.
+Ask the office staff what procedures you should follow.
 Usually, you will be required to give written permission, allowing the office to copy and transfer your records.
-You may also want to ask for a copy of your records for your own reference; different formats, such as a CD or flash drive, may be available.
-Some offices may charge you a fee to copy your records for personal use.
+In addition, you may want to ask for a copy of your records for your own reference; different formats, such as a CD or flash drive, may be available.
+Some offices may charge fee to copy your records for personal use.